Mc-Zen/quill/src/gates.typ

 /// Target element for controlled-Z operations (#sym.bullet).
 ///
-/// - open (boolean): Whether to draw an open dot.
+/// - open (bool): Whether to draw an open dot.
 /// - fill (none, color): Fill color for the circle or stroke color if
 ///        `open: true`.
 /// - size (length): Size of the control circle.